carlossantosgarcia/few-shot-classification/README.md

 # Few-Shot-Classification (FSL)
 The objective of this project is to evaluate the feasibility of using pre-trained feature-extractors to quickly categorize products based on images with limited amounts of data.
 To do that, we explore different techniques based on metric learning (siamese and prototypical networks) and meta-learning (model-agnostic meta-learning).
+Our results are presented in our [defense presentation](../blob/main/project defense/presentation.pdf) and [report](../blob/main/project defense/report.pdf)

 ## Dataset
 We use real images from seven luxury brands.
 The dataset provided by Navee contains 3967 classes accross 7 brands.
 Each class represents a fashion article and contains about 5 images.
 Here is an example of the images available for three different articles.